Abhinaya2005-arc/OIBSIP/CyberSecurity-Task4-NetworkSecurityThreatsReport/network_security_threats_report.md

 * Loss of privacy and confidentiality.
 * Financial and reputational damage.

+## 3. IP Spoofing

+### Explanation

+IP Spoofing is a technique where an attacker changes the source IP address in network packets to make them appear as if they are coming from a trusted device or system.
+Attackers use this method to hide their real identity, bypass security controls, or launch attacks such as Denial-of-Service (DoS).

+### Real-World Example

+In 2018, a large-scale DDoS attack against GitHub involved attackers using IP spoofing techniques to generate massive amounts of traffic, causing temporary service disruption.

+### Impact

+* Difficulty in identifying the real attacker.
+* Unauthorized access attempts and security breaches.
+* Network disruption through spoofed traffic.
+* Increased risk of DoS and DDoS attacks.

+### Mitigation Strategies

+1. Use network filtering techniques such as ingress and egress filtering.
+2. Enable authentication mechanisms to verify trusted devices.
+3. Monitor network traffic for unusual or suspicious IP activity.
+4. Use firewalls and intrusion detection systems (IDS) to detect spoofed packets.

 ### Mitigation Strategies

 1. Always use HTTPS with valid TLS/SSL certificates.